Psycho (1960 film): Home media

-The film has been released several times on VHS, LaserDisc, DVD and Blu-ray.
-DiscoVision first released Psycho on the LaserDisc format in "standard play" (5 sides) in 1979, and "extended play" (2 sides) in October 1981.
+The film has been released several times on CED, VHS, LaserDisc, DVD and Blu-ray.
+DiscoVision first released Psycho on the LaserDisc format in "standard play" (five sides) in 1979, and "extended play" (two sides) in October 1981.
 MCA/Universal Home Video released a new LaserDisc version of Psycho in August 1988 (Catalog #: 11003).
 In May 1998, Universal Studios Home Video released a deluxe edition of Psycho as part of their Signature Collection.
-This THX-certified Widescreen (1.85:1) LaserDisc Deluxe Edition (Catalog #: 43105) is spread across 4 extended play sides and 1 standard play side, and includes a new documentary and isolated Bernard Herrmann score.
+This THX-certified Widescreen (1.85:1) LaserDisc Deluxe Edition (Catalog #: 43105) is spread across four extended-play sides and one standard-play side, and includes a new documentary and isolated Bernard Herrmann score.
 A DVD edition was released at the same time as the LaserDisc.

 A version of the film with extended footage of Marion undressing (showing her taking off her bra), Norman cleaning up after the murder, and Arbogast's death (in which he is stabbed four times instead of two) has been shown on German TV, and was released there on Blu-ray in 2015.
-This footage had been cut from the US version of the film in 1968 before the re-release of the movie after the ratings system was first established by the MPAA; these cuts were mandated by the National Legion of Decency.
+This footage may have been cut from the US version of the film in 1968 before the re-release of the movie after the ratings system was first established by the MPAA; these cuts were mandated by the National Legion of Decency.

 For the DVD release, Laurent Bouzereau produced a documentary looking at the film's production and reception.
 Universal released a 50th anniversary edition on Blu-ray in the United Kingdom on August 9, 2010, with Australia making the same edition (with a different cover) available on September 1.
 To mark the film's 50th anniversary, a Blu-ray in the U.S. was released on October 19, 2010, featuring yet another cover.
 The film is also included on two different Alfred Hitchcock Blu-ray box-sets from Universal.

 The film was released on 4K UHD Blu-Ray as part of The Alfred Hitchcock Classics Collection in September 2020, along with an individual "60th anniversary" Blu-Ray release as well.
-This release includes the extended footage from the German release, making it the first time since 1968 that these scenes were presented to US home video audiences as Hitchcock intended.
+This release includes the extended footage from the German release, making it the first time that these scenes were presented to US home video audiences as Hitchcock intended.